RubixML/ML/README.md

 ```

 ### ReLU
-Rectified Linear Units output only the positive part of its inputs and are analogous to a half-wave rectifiers in electrical engineering.
+Rectified Linear Units output only the positive part of the inputs.

+> **Note**: ReLUs are analogous to half-wave rectifiers in electrical engineering.

 ##### Retifier